API Reference

 A stochastic benchmark separates the problem into an instance (the context known before the scenario is revealed) and a random scenario (the uncertain part).
 Decisions are taken by seeing only the instance.
 Scenarios are used to generate anticipative targets and compute objective values.

-Required methods (exogenous benchmarks, {true} only)
+Required methods (ExogenousStochasticBenchmark only)

 Optional methods